Shivi-013/travel-login-template/README.md

 # travel-login-template
-This repository contains a basic login page template for a travel site (index.html)
+This repository contains :
+1. A basic login page template for a travel site (index.html).
+2. A basic travel website template .(tavel2.html)